-Some subsections applicable to this service partially attained and of low risk
+Subsections applicable to this service fully attained.

 The service complies with the Code of Health and Disability Consumers' Rights.
 Residents receive services in a manner that considers their dignity, privacy, and independence and facilitates informed choice and informed consent.

 Staff receive training in Te Tiriti o Waitangi and cultural safety which is reflected in service delivery.
 Care is provided in a way that focuses on the individual and takes into account values, beliefs, culture, religion, sexual orientation and relationship status.